 Social interactions.
-Not being able to pick up non verbal cues.
+Not being able to pick up non-verbal cues.

-Being unable to pick on on body language will cause problems.
+Being unable to pick up on body language will cause problems.
 I was talking to someone at Subway and my mom used a non-verbal cue to tell me to stop; because autism hinders your ability to understand social cues, I had no clue what it meant and kept talking.

 I will be subject to bullying either by the patrons or co-workers.

 Missing non-verbal cues, body language will cause a problem.

 Jobs that have the setting the person can manage are most likely inaccessible or unavailable.